acritelli/aws-labs/lab_7_create_elb.md

 8. Uncheck "enable connection draining"
 9. Create the ELB

-## Step 2: Connect the ELB to ASG
+## Step 2: Connect the ELB to the ASG

-Perform the following from the auto scaling groups page of the EC2 console.
+Perform the following from the Auto Scaling Groups page of the EC2 console.

 1. Select the previously created ASG and choose "Edit" from the "Actions" menu
 2. Specify the newly created ELB as the load balancer for the group